ionic-team/ionic-docs/src/pages/faq/security.md

 ### React

-React DOM escapes values embedded in JSX before rendering them.
-These values are converted to strings before being rendered.
-So doing the following would be safe:
+React DOM escapes values embedded in JSX before rendering them by converting them to strings.
+For example, the following would be safe as `name` is converted to a string before being rendered:

 ```jsx
 const name = values.name;
 const element = <h1>Hello, {name}!</h1>;
 ```

-However, this does not stop someone from injecting JavaScript into places such as the `href` of an anchor element.
-The following would potentially allow an XSS attack to occur:
+However, this does not stop someone from injecting JavaScript into places such as the `href` attribute of an anchor element.
+The following is unsafe and can potentially allow an XSS attack to occur:

 ```jsx
 const userInput = 'javascript:alert("Oh no!")';